 It is one of the 25 natural wonders of the world, a tourist site that everyone who travels to Bolivia should visit.
 However, these millions of kilometers hide another terrible reality in the surrounding communities: it is the poorest area of Bolivia.

 At CODESPA, we want to change this.
-We want these families to leave poverty behind and leave the situation in which they find themselves marginalized, economically and socially.
+We want these families achieve a more inclusive future, economically and socially.
 Therefore, we seek to provide local populations with paths to alternative employment that make them leaders in their communities and improves the incomes of their communities.

 Rural community tourism as a source of income

-We are helping them to develop and design tourism products and services that allow them to obtain incomes without having to abandon their culture, customs or land.
-Most importantly, we are converting history and culture into a different, valuable tour experience.
+We are helping locals develop and design tourism products and services that allow them to obtain incomes without having to abandon their culture, customs or land.
+Most importantly, we are converting history and culture into a different and more valuable tour experience.
 How do we do it?

 - We help the indigenous peoples to organize and work together, establishing small businesses that provide a coherent set of accommodations, services and experiences for tourists.